Illinois Compiled Statutes

 the commission of the crimes, the state where the firearms used

-originated, the Federal Firearms Licensee that sold the firearm, the type of firearms used, annual statistical information concerning Firearm Owner's Identification Card and concealed carry license applications, revocations, and compliance with Section 9.5 of the Firearm Owners Identification Card Act, firearm restraining order dispositions, and firearm dealer license certification inspections.
+originated, the Federal Firearms Licensee that sold the firearm, the type of firearms used, if known, annual statistical information concerning Firearm Owner's Identification Card and concealed carry license applications, revocations, and compliance with Section 9.5 of the Firearm Owners Identification Card Act, the information required in the report or on the Illinois State Police's website under Section 85 of the Firearms Restraining Order Act, and firearm dealer license certification inspections.
 The Illinois State Police

 shall make the information available on its

 website, which may be presented in a dashboard format, in addition to electronically filing a report with the